IBM-Cloud/docs/services/ObjectStorage/objectstorge_usingobjectstorage.md

 ### UI elements and navigation
 When your {{site.data.keyword.objectstorageshort}} is provisioned, you can see your instance information in the {{site.data.keyword.objectstorageshort}} for {{site.data.keyword.Bluemix_notm}} service instance dashboard.
 From the dashboard, select your {{site.data.keyword.objectstorageshort}} instance to view the panel with more detailed information.
 #### Usage data
-At the top of the panel, you’ll see the storage usage information for your instance.
+On your application's home page, you’ll see the storage usage information for your instance.
 It also shows the current number of **Storage Containers** and the total number of **Objects** in all of your containers.
 It lists your memory usage in megabytes. **Storage Consumed** refers to the current amount of space that is used.
 #### Actions
 To retrieve the latest usage data, click the **Refresh** button.
 ####Object browser
-The bottom section of the panel contains the object browser.
 Use the object browser to manage object storage containers and objects.
 You can create containers, upload files, delete containers, and delete files among other actions.

 ## Using {{site.data.keyword.objectstorageshort}} from a {{site.data.keyword.Bluemix_notm}} app {: #using-object-storage-from-bluemix-app}